Idaho: Religion

 According to the Pew Research Center on Religion & Public Life, the self-identified religious affiliations of Idahoans over the age of 18 in 2008 and 2014 were:

-According to the Association of Religion Data Archives, the largest denominations by number of members in 2010 were The Church of Jesus Christ of Latter-day Saints with 409,265; the Catholic Church with 123,400; the non-denominational Evangelical Protestant with 62,637; and the Assemblies of God with 22,183.
+According to the Association of Religion Data Archives, the largest denominations by number of members in 2010 were the Church of Jesus Christ of Latter-day Saints with 409,265; the Catholic Church with 123,400; non-denominational Protestants with 62,637; and the Assemblies of God with 22,183.
+In 2020, the Association of Religion Data Archives revealed members of the Church of Jesus Christ of Latter-day Saints remained the largest with 462,069, followed by Catholics (203,790), and non-denominational Protestants (98,996).

+In 2022, the Public Religion Research Institute's American Values Survey estimated that 72% of the population was Christian, 26% were religiously unaffiliated, and 3% were New Agers.
+Of its Christian population, 37% were Protestant, 24% Mormon, 9% Catholic, and 2% Jehovah's Witnesses.

 Language

 English is the state's predominant language.
 Minority languages include Spanish and various Native American languages.

 Economy

+The gross state product (state GDP) for Idaho was $128.1 billion in 2024, and the state's per capita income that year was $61,836.
+Idaho has the 46th highest GDP per capita in the United States of America.

-As of 2016, the state's total employment was 562,282, and the total employer establishments were 45,826.
+As of 2016, Idaho's total employment was 562,282, and the total employer establishments were 45,826.

-Gross state product for 2015 was $64.9 billion, and the per capita income based on 2015 GDP and 2015 population estimates was $39,100.
+Idaho is the top potato producing state in the United States and almost one-third of the nation's potatoes are grown in the Snake River Plain, a belt of low-lying land that extends across southern Idaho.

 Important industries in Idaho are food processing, lumber and wood products, machinery, chemical products, paper products, electronics manufacturing, silver and other mining, and tourism.
 The world's largest factory for barrel cheese, the raw product for processed cheese, is in Gooding, Idaho.
 It has a capacity of 120,000 metric tons per year of barrel cheese and belongs to the Glanbia group.

-Hewlett-Packard has operated a large plant in Boise since the 1970s, which is devoted primarily to LaserJet printers production.
+As Idaho neared statehood, mining and other extractive industries played a significant role in its economy.
+Although the state's reliance on mining has diminished over time, Idaho remains renowned as "The Gem State" due to its production of seventy-two varieties of precious and semi-precious stones.
+Idaho is a leading national producer of potatoes, trout, Austrian winter peas, and lentils.
+The state's primary industries include manufacturing, agriculture, food processing, timber, and mining.
+Tourism is another way that Idaho capitalizes on its natural resources.
+The same tracts of wilderness that attracted Ernest Hemingway to the region in the early 1960s, continue to attract outdoor enthusiasts with camping, hunting, fishing, as well as whitewater kayaking and rafting, and skiing.

 Idaho has a state gambling lottery, which contributed $333.5 million in payments to all Idaho public schools and Idaho higher education from 1990 to 2006.